 | Framework | Next.js 16 App Router with full TypeScript throughout.
 Every component prop surface is typed — no implicit any, no escape hatches.
 The showcase page is a single client component; all 20 library components are fully server-renderable by default. |

-| Styling | CSS Modules + Tailwind v4 A deliberate hybrid.
-Tailwind v4 handles layout and spacing utilities.
+| Styling | CSS Modules + Tailwind v4 A deliberate hybrid with a clear rule: Tailwind v4 handles layout and spacing utilities.
 CSS Modules own all animation and interaction code — shimmer keyframes, scan-line effects, custom slider thumbs — where scoping and performance matter.
-The rule: Tailwind for the Standard, CSS Modules for the Craft. |
+Tailwind for the Standard, CSS Modules for the Craft. |

 | Tokens | 5-Token Theme Contract Every themeable component references exactly five semantic variables: --accent, --on-accent, --bg-surface, --border-subtle, and --radius.
 Switching themes means redefining those five values under a [data-theme] selector.
 The entire UI repaints in one attribute change. |

-| Primitives | Radix UI (selective) Used only where the accessibility contract is genuinely complex — Dialog, Accordion, Tooltip.
-Simpler components (Button, Input, Badge, Checkbox) are hand-rolled, because a library that delegates everything to Radix teaches you nothing about how those patterns actually work. |
+| Primitives | Radix UI (selective) Used only where the accessibility contract is genuinely complex: Dialog, Accordion, Tooltip.
+Simpler components are hand-rolled.
+A library that delegates everything to Radix teaches you nothing about how those patterns actually work. |

-| Architecture | 4px Grid + Focus Contract Every spacing value in the system is a multiple of 4px, defined as a CSS custom property.
+| Architecture | 4px Grid + Focus Contract Every spacing value is a multiple of 4px, defined as a CSS custom property.
 Every interactive element ships with a distinct focus-visible state.
-These are enforced at the token level, not by convention — breaking them requires actively fighting the system. |
+Both are enforced at the token level — breaking them requires actively fighting the system. |

 /* Each .module.css defines its own keyframes — no globals dependency */